 The Story: Signed by Diddy as teenagers, the boys of 112 quickly became the signature R&B group of Bad Boy after the release of their 1996 self-titled debut, buoyed by some of the sleekest soul jams of the mid-’90s and the unmistakable angelic voice of Marvin “Slim” Scandrick.

-The Classic: Shout out to "Cupid," one of the most (appropriately) heavenly ballads of the whole '90s, but the edge here has to go to "Only You" for appearing in two separate classic incarnations: As the shuffling, KC & the JoJo-sampling original, and as the stone-cold, Biggie- and Mase-featuring remix.
+The Classic: Shout out to “Cupid,” one of the most (appropriately) heavenly ballads of the whole ’90s, but the edge here has to go to “Only You” for appearing in two separate classic incarnations: As the shuffling, KC and the Sunshine Band-sampling original, and as the stone-cold, Biggie- and Mase-featuring remix.

 4. Jonas Brothers, A Little Bit Longer (2008)